Mary Kay Letourneau Dead at 58 After Cancer Battle - E! Online

 The controversial public figure, who garnered worldwide infamy in the late '90s for her relationship with her then 13-year-old student, died of stage 4 cancer.
 Letourneau's attorney confirmed news of her passing to NBC.

-Letourneau was 34-years-old when she and Vili Fualaau, a sixth grader at the time, began their sexual relationship.
-She was sentenced to more than seven years in prison for child rape in connection with their relationship.
+Letourneau was 34-years-old when she and Vili Fualaau, a sixth grader at the time, began a sexual relationship.
+In 1997, while awaiting sentencing on second-degree rape charges of Fualaau, the former Washington school teacher gave birth to their first daughter, Audrey.

-Letourneau and Vili welcomed two daughters, Georgia and Audrey, together and wed in 2005 following her release.
+At the time, Letourneau was ordered to spend six months in jail and stay away from Fualaau, however upon her release in 1998, authorities discovered that the pair had resumed their relationship.
+Letourneau's plea agreement was revoked and she resumed her seven-and-a-half year prison sentence.

+Letourneau gave birth to the couple's second daughter, Georgia, while behind bars in 1998.
+Upon her release in 2004, Letourneau and Fualaau, then 21, married.
 They filed for legal separation in 2017.

 E!
 News has reached out to Fualaau's attorney for comment.